PoCInnovation/Workshops/software/29.Flask/README.md

 ## Step 1: Create your first endpoint :rocket:

 Now that everything is installed, let's create a basic Flask application.
-> Don't worry, Flask is designed for a quick and simple start :wink:
+> Don't worry, Flask is designed for a quick and simple start 😉

 - Create a file `app.py`, in which you will initialize Flask with a basic route:
     - It should listen on the `/` endpoint